lu15v/Text-Adventure-Game/src/README.txt

 - <b>Domain-Specific Language</b>: The +server.rb+ file consists of a series of Sinatra _routes_.
 Sinatra is a DSL for creating web applications in Ruby.
 - <b>Model-View-Controller</b>: The application follows the classical web implementation of the MVC architectural pattern.
 The models (+.rb+ files) and views (+.erb+ files) are stored in the corresponding +models+ and +views+ directory.
 The controller is contained in +server.rb+ file.
 - <b>Composite Pattern</b>: The +Game+ can has many player running the game at the same time.
+- <b>State Pattern</b>: All the +States+ implement this pattern in order to change between them  and with this, the functionality of the game.
 == References

 Mention here any consulted books or web resources.
 Examples: